watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 --- back

-# Appendix A. Reliable Firewall Service
+# Appendix A. Highly Reliable Firewall Service Using SRv6 End.AN
-FW を Anycast で Reroute させる様子とか
+If you implement a firewall as a SRv6-aware function at an SRv6 End.AN node, you can forward packets using anycast and also achieve 'Fast Reroute'.
-クラスタリングとか
+This makes clustering firewall easier as well.

 # Appendix B.